2019–20 Iran Football's 3rd Division: First round

 The top 2 teams from each group and two best 3rd placed teams (total 12 teams) will advance to the Second Round.
 3 worth ranked 3ed teams and the teams ranked 4th and 5th in each group and 2 best 6th placed teams (total 15 teams) will be eligible to play in the First Round of next season.
 3 worth ranked 6th teams and the teams ranked 7th and lower will be relegated to Provincial Leagues.
 However all the three worst 6th placed team, remained and not relegated, due to direct relegation of higher-level league to Privincal leagues instead of 3rd Division - 1st Stage (This level).

+Qualified teams

+Teams which are eligible to play in this round are as follows:

+Relegated from 2nd Division (2 Teams):

+Relegated from 3rd Division – 2nd Stage (6 Teams):

+Remaining from 3rd Division – 1st Stage (17 Teams):

+Promoted from Provincial Leagues (34 Teams):